CharlieTheHack1/AgentC/README.md

 # AgentC
-You will easily able to install kali, parrot-os in termux
+You will easily able to install kali, parrot-os in termux.